rjregenold/timer/README.markdown

 ## Usage

 The timer is project-based.
-That means most commands take a `NAME`, which should be the name of the project.
-For example, if you're working on a project for FooBar, Inc, your workflow might look something like this:
+That means most commands take a `NAME` which should be the name of the project.
+For example, if you're working on a project for `FooBar, Inc` your workflow might look something like this:

 ```
 $ timer start foobar